sashinpivotal/java-assessment/README.md

-  "<name> is eating their favorite food." and the other "eat(String favoriteFood)" method should be similar, except that it also prints the name of the favorite food give as method argument.
+  "<name> is eating their favorite food." and the other "eat(String favoriteFood)" method should be similar, except that it also prints the name of the favorite food given as a method argument.
-- Write client code that calls both of these methods
+- Write client code that calls both of these methods using p1 (Jay) variable

 ## Questions C
-- What is this called, when you have two methods with the same name in the same class as you did above?
+- In the above task, you have created two methods with the same name in the same class.
+What is that called?

 ## Task 4.1: Create enum
 - Create enum called "Food", to represent a constrained set of food items: SALAD, CHICKEN, PASTA, FISH, FRUIT, NUTS
-- Refactor the "eat(String favoriteFood)" to use the "Food" enum
+- Refactor the "eat(String favoriteFood)" method to use the "Food" enum
+  - Fix compile error in the PersonClient and run it
-- Refactor the code so that the "eat(Food)" method to format the output to use the lower case, i.e.,
+- Refactor the code so that the "eat(Food favoriteFood)" method
-  "<name> is eating salad" instead of "<name> is eating SALAD"?
+  to format the output to use the lower case, i.e., "<name> is eating salad" instead of "<name> is eating SALAD"?

 ## Task 5.1: Add a boolean field